FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Proposed Fusion-Correction Network

 \subsection{Implementation Details}

 In our FCNet, we set $n=4$ in the Laplacian Pyramid decomposition.
 The parameters of our FCNet are initialized by Kaiming-initialization~\cite{Kaiming} and optimized by Adam~\cite{AdamAM} with default parameters.
 Our FCNet is trained in a total of 150 epochs.
 The learning rate is initialized as $10^{-4}$ and decayed by a factor of $0.8$ for every $50$ epochs.
-In training, we randomly select $1\sim10$ image(s) from each multi-exposure image sequence.
-The batch size is 1, since we cannot fix the number of images beforehand.
-We set $\lambda=4000$ to trade-off different loss terms.
+The $\mathcal{L}_{pr}$ is formulated in terms of summation over deviations on each pixels, while the $\mathcal{L}_{prs}$ is formulated on mean values.
+Due to the magnitude difference between $\mathcal{L}_{pr}$ and $\mathcal{L}_{prs}$, we set $\lambda=4000$ to trade-off different loss terms, and will study the selection of $\lambda$ in ablation studies.
+In the training stage, for each image sequence, we randomly select 1$\sim$10 images as input base sequence.
+Except for Ablation settings, all testing results of our FCNet is evaluated from a single trained model on different tasks in~\S\ref{sec:experiment}.
 Our FCNet is implemented in PyTorch~\cite{pytorch} and trained on a Titan RTX GPU with 24Gb memory.